giacrava/thesis-sbp-abm/README.md

 ## How to Run

+Here also a section on the databases, how do they have to be constructed

 ## Files
 * ``sbp-abm/model.py``: Defines the SBP adoption model itself
 * ``sbp-abm/agents.py``: Defines the Market, Government, Farmer and Farm agents